-Table 16 HDLC Controller Address Range
+Table 17 HDLC Controller Address Range

 FIFO Address Config/Ctrl/Status Registers

 D-channel 00 H -1F H 20 H -29 H

-B-channel 7A H 70 H -79 H
+B-channel A 7A H 70 H -79 H

+B-channel B 8A H 80 H -89 H

 Note: For B-channel data access a single address location is used to read from and write to the FIFO.
-For D-channel access the address range 00_H-1F_H is used (similar as in ISAC-S PEB 2086), however a single address from this range is sufficient to access the FIFO as the internal FIFO pointer is incremented automatically independent from the external address.
+For D-channel access the address range 00_H - $1F_H$ is used (similar as in ISAC-S PEB 2086), however a single address from this range is sufficient to access the FIFO as the internal FIFO pointer is incremented automatically independent from the external address.